 I have read and analyzed a handful of Weber Q1000 reviews and Weber Q1200 review articles.
 Here is what I have found.

 The features that the customers particularly love include the ergonomic handles and the sturdy construction of the grill.
 Many were initially not too pleased with the 8500 BTU reading on it.
 However, customers say that the Weber grill’s head can be turned on and marked it up for the economy.

-There is undoubtedly a wow-factor to the unique and modern design, and some customers really found the large cooking area a blessing while entertaining a large number of guests.
-The durability was also a highlight in the customer reviews as the cast iron cooking grates were a fan favorite.
+There is undoubtedly a wow-factor to the unique and modern design, and some customers really found the large grilling surface a blessing while entertaining a large number of guests.
+The durability was also a highlight in the customer reviews as the cast iron grates were a fan favorite.

 The greatest joy of using the Q1000, according to customers, is the sheer ease of use.
 Just one push of the red auto-ignite button and one can simply watch their food being cooked on the gorgeous porcelain enameled cooking grate.

 Many have admitted that it may not be the most suitable for rugged outdoor conditions, but the Q1000 model was found to be the perfect backyard companion for family events.